 - Acquiring and using information

 - Maintaining one’s health and physical well-being

-If the SSA determines that your child has a marked deficiency in two of these domains or an extreme deficiency in one domain, your child will qualify for SSI benefits.
+If the SSA determines that your child has a marked deficiency in two of these domains or an extreme deficiency in one domain, your child should qualify for disability benefits.
 A marked limitation is one that “interferes seriously with the child’s ability to independently initiate, sustain, or complete activities.”
-An extreme limitation would be an even greater impairment to these abilities.
+An extreme limitation would be an even greater impairment of these abilities.

-If you have questions regarding Social Security benefits, Ken Kieklak, Attorney at Law can provide clear, straight-forward answers.
-Regardless of whether your child has a seizure disorder or another type of impairment, social security benefits lawyer Ken Kieklak can fight for you.
-To schedule your free and confidential legal consultation, call us at (479) 251-7767 or contact us online.
+If you have questions regarding Social Security benefits, Fayetteville AR disability lawyer Ken Kieklak can provide clear, straight-forward answers.
+Regardless of whether your child has a seizure disorder like epilepsy or another type of seizure-related impairment, Social Security Disability lawyer Ken Kieklak can fight for you.
+To schedule your free and confidential legal consultation, call us at (479) 316-0438.

 Personal injury claims might arise from various accidents or incidents, and insurance companies are often injured claimants’ first course of action.
 Unfortunately, insurance companies are not always easy to communicate with.
 You can settle a personal injury claim by...